sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 ```
 {%comment%} block error-handling - TODO: describe `_handleError`?
   The `catch()` operator passes the error object from `http` to the `handleError()` method.
-  The `handleError` method transforms the error into a developer-friendly message,
+  The `handleError` method transforms the error into a user-friendly message,
-  logs it to the console, and returns the message in a new, failed Observable via `Observable.throw`.
+  logs it to the console, and returns the message as a new, failed Observable via `Observable.throw`.
 {%endcomment%}

 <div id="subscribe"></div>
 ### _HeroListComponent_ error handling  {#hero-list-component}

-Back in the `HeroListComponent`, you wrapped the call to
+In the `HeroListComponent`, the call to
-`_heroService.getHeroes()` in a `try` clause.
-When an exception is
+`_heroService.getHeroes()` is wrapped in a `try` clause.
+When an error is
-caught, the `errorMessage` variable &mdash; which you've bound conditionally in the
+generated, the `errorMessage` variable is assigned the error as follows:
-template &mdash; gets assigned to.

 <?code-excerpt "lib/src/toh/hero_list_component.dart (getHeroes)" title?>
 ```